BestGuide is reader supported and may earn affiliate commission. Learn More.

 Goldco specializes in facilitating the addition of physical gold and silver to tax-advantaged retirement accounts.
 The company does not act as your IRA custodian or depository; instead, it coordinates with third-party custodians (such as Equity Trust) and IRS-approved depositories (such as the Delaware Depository).

 Initial Consultation: The process begins with a phone call where a specialist evaluates your eligibility for a Gold IRA rollover from existing accounts such as a 401(k), 403(b), TSP, or traditional IRA.
 This is also when the company discusses investment size and product options.
-Call (866) 407-5742 to evaluate your rollover eligibility.
-A specialist will walk you through the process at no obligation.
+You can reach their rollover specialists to evaluate your eligibility at no obligation.

 Account Setup: If you proceed, Goldco helps establish a self-directed IRA through an approved custodian.
 The custodian handles account creation, compliance reporting, and IRS paperwork.
 Goldco coordinates the administrative steps to reduce friction.